subvisual/subvisual.com/src/posts/2014-11-26-offline-web-apps-with-meteor/index.md

 ---
+highlight: false
-path: /45-offline-web-apps-with-meteor/
+path: 45-offline-web-apps-with-meteor
-title: "Offline Web Apps with Meteor"
+title: Offline Web Apps with Meteor
+categories:
+  - engineering
 author: gabriel-poca
 date: 2014-11-26
+intro: In this blog post I'm presenting a solution to make Meteor apps work completely offline.
+In fact, Meteor apps already work offline, as long as the user doesn't close the browser.
 tags:
   - development
-intro: "In this blog post I'm presenting a solution to make Meteor apps work completely offline.
-In fact, Meteor apps already work offline, as long as the user doesn't close the browser."
 ---

 In this blog post I'm presenting a solution to make Meteor apps work completely offline.
 In fact, Meteor apps already work offline, as long as the user doesn't close the browser.